 Cookbook » Limit the Maximum Concurrency

-This chapters discusses how to limit the concurrency or the maximum number of workers in subgraphs of a taskflow.
+This chapters discusses how to limit the maximum concurrency or parallelism of workers running inside tasks.

 Define a Semaphore